 One way to hand down the business is by transferring stock from the family business owner to the younger family members.
 Since stock transfers can take many forms and can be used either individually or in combination, a few methods are discussed below.
 Keep in mind that these methods assume that the family business has been legally incorporated.

 1. Gifting stocks tax-free: By gifting some or all of the stock to the next generation during the owner’s lifetime, the owner is not subject to income tax on the gift.
 However, the younger family members may be subject to a large tax bite if and when the stock is sold.
 Since the gifted stock is acquired at the owner’s original cost and not at market value at the time of the gift, the significant difference (which is often the case) is fully taxable when the stock is sold.
-In addition, gift tax may be applicable if the stock value gifted by the owner exceeds the $14,000 (inflation adjusted amount for 2013) annual gift tax exclusion allowed for each recipient and the owner has exceeded the life-time gifting exclusion ($5.25 million for 2013).
+In addition, gift tax may be applicable if the stock value gifted by the owner exceeds the $14,000 (inflation adjusted amount for 2013 through 2016) annual gift tax exclusion allowed for each recipient and the owner has exceeded the life-time gifting exclusion ($5.45 million for 2016, up from $5.43 in 2015).
 Please contact this office for annual and lifetime gift tax exclusions for other years.

 3. Selling the stock: Another option of the controlling owner is to sell his or her stock to the younger generation.
 The buyer may purchase the stock in exchange for cash or a note payable over time, but it must be paid for with after-tax dollars.
 It is most likely that the seller will recognize taxable gain on the sale, but if the sale is for a note, the gain can be deferred until the cash is received.
 Gift tax may also apply to the extent that the selling price is less than the fair market value of the stock.